Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Total Nested Hierarchy of Issues.md

 The vast majority of Issues that any Individual, Organization, or Community faces are [[General Issues]] and [[General Problems]] common to All.

-If we developed [[General Solutions]] to these issues, problems, and challenges we would not need to continually "reinvent the wheel", and could instead cause the solutions available to All to [[Get A Little Better Every Day]].
+If we developed [[General Solutions]] to these issues, problems, and challenges we would not need to continually "reinvent the wheel", and could instead cause the solutions available to All to [[Become]] [[A Little Better Every Day]].

 The Total Nested Hierarchy of Issues gives rise to a [[Total Nested Hierarchy of Goals]].
 Goals are the positive expression of what can or should be done in response to the problems or desires we are facing.